Drying Herbs and Flowers

-Dry flower clusters, like elderflowers and lilacs, upside down on a towel to help preserve some of the shape.
+- Dry flower clusters, like elder flowers and lilacs by hanging them upside down or over a towel to help preserve some of the shape.
 Small branches of leaves that easily lay flat when placed on a surface, such as elder leaf, can stay together while drying.
 Leaves that cluster together, like lemon balm and mint, often do best if you detach each leaf before drying.

-Try to choose an area in your house with good air circulation and where the collected plants won’t get disturbed or exposed to long stretches of direct sunlight.
+- Try to choose an area in your house with good air circulation and where the collected plants won’t get disturbed or exposed to long stretches of direct sunlight.
 (Indirect sunlight is okay.)
-The kitchen table or empty spots on the counter seem to work fine.
-Once or twice a day, check how everything is drying and turn over individual pieces so that they dry evenly on both sides.
+The kitchen table or empty spots on the counter seem to work fine. - Once or twice a day, check how everything is drying and turn over individual pieces so that they dry evenly.